Don Knotts: Three's Company

 In 1979, Knotts returned to series television as the wacky but lovable landlord Ralph Furley on Three's Company.
 The series, which was already an established hit, added Knotts to the cast when the original landlords, Stanley and Helen Roper (a married couple played by Norman Fell and Audra Lindley, respectively), left to star in their own short-lived spin-off series The Ropers.

 On the set, Knotts easily integrated himself into the already established cast, who were, as John Ritter put it, "so scared" of Knotts because of his star status.
 When Suzanne Somers left the show after a contract dispute in 1981, the writers started giving the material meant for Somers's Chrissy to Knotts's Furley.
 Knotts remained on the series until it ended in 1984.
-The Three's Company script supervisor Carol Summers became Knotts's agent and often accompanied him to personal appearances.
+Carol Summers, the Three's Company script supervisor, became Knotts's agent and often accompanied him to personal appearances.